 With a drastic cut in the UPSC Anthropology syllabus, it has emerged to be one of the safest optional that a UPSC IAS Exam aspirant can opt for.
 The syllabus is much more streamlined, and if attention is given to details of Anthropology Optional, the civil services exam will become easier to crack.

-Candidates with Biology as a subject in graduation or even Doctors definitely have an upper hand when it comes to Anthropology as an optional subject.
+Candidates with Biology as a subject in graduation or even Doctors have the upper hand when it comes to Anthropology as an optional subject.
 Nonetheless, any aspirant with the keen interest in learning this subject can fare well in this optional.
-The key step is to primarily read and understand the Anthropology syllabus of UPSC Mains exam as it is important to gauge one’s interest before proceeding with the optional preparation.
+The key step is to primarily read and understand the Anthropology syllabus of UPSC Mains exam as it is essential to gauge one’s interest before proceeding with the optional preparation.